fossabot/Convert/README.md

 Then...

 ```
-import { conloy } from 'conloy';
+import { convert } from 'convert';

-conloy(x, y, target, location, caseSensitivity, crossConversion);
+convert(x, y, target, location, caseSensitivity, crossConversion);
 ```

 ## Options

-Convert supports 6 parameters, 3 of which are optional:
+This function supports 6 parameters, 3 of which are optional:

 * *x* - _The text that will be converted_ (Supports arrays)
 * *y* - _The text that x will be converted to_ (Supports arrays, returned or printed in document if location is not mentioned)